oneananda/AWS_Operations/Learning/001 Amazon EC2/001 Amazon EC2 Instance Components/README.md

 - AMIs cannot be modified post-launch.
 - There is no option to change the key pair after instance launch.
-- Instance types and sizes can't be changed post launch
+- Instance types and sizes can't be changed post-launch
 - EIPs (Elastic IPs) are static, won't changed even after instance restart / stopped and started
 - Data on ephemeral storage (instance store) will be lost if the instance is terminated / stopped but will not lost if the instance is restarted
 - Security groups are stateful, if you allow any inbound traffic, automatically the outbound is allowed